Rookout/docs/docs/python-setup.md

 Rookout was tested on `pip` versions 9+.

 ***Note:*** We recommend avoiding production deployments of Rookout on Windows OS.

-## Source Commit Detection

-The Python SDK supports detecting the existing source code commit in the following methods, in descending order of priority:
-1. If the environment variable “ROOKOUT_COMMIT” exists, use it.
-2. If the environment variable “ROOKOUT_GIT” exists, search for the configuration of the “.git” folder and use its head.
-3. If the main application is running from within a Git repository, use its head.

 ## Dependencies